 Option A: Cash ISA (5%) = £525/year

-Option B: Solar + Battery = £785/year (baseline) to £1,000+/year (optimized)
+Option B: Solar + Battery = £785/year (baseline) to £1,000+/year (optimised)

 Tax-Free Advantage: Solar savings are effectively tax-free.
-A 40% taxpayer would need over £1,300 gross to net £785—making solar’s effective return 12-13%.
+A 40% taxpayer would need over £1,300 gross to net £785, making solar’s effective return 12-13%.

 The Cost of Inaction